AngelStoev88/FASTApi_AWS_Project/README.md

 ![Swagger UI interaction](https://fastapi.tiangolo.com/img/index/index-04-swagger-03.png)

-* Then click on the "Execute" button, the user interface will communicate with your API, send the parameters, get the results and show them on the screen:
+* Then click on the "Execute" button, the user interface will communicate with your AP, send the parameters, get the results and show them on the screen:

 ![Swagger UI interaction](https://fastapi.tiangolo.com/img/index/index-05-swagger-04.png)